jazzband/django-rest-knox/docs/settings.md

   'USER_SERIALIZER': 'knox.serializers.UserSerializer',
   'TOKEN_LIMIT_PER_USER': None,
   'AUTO_REFRESH': False,
+  'MIN_REFRESH_INTERVAL': 60,
+  'AUTH_HEADER_PREFIX': 'Token',
   'EXPIRY_DATETIME_FORMAT': api_settings.DATETIME_FORMAT,
+  'TOKEN_MODEL': 'knox.AuthToken',
 }
 #...snip...
 ```

+## KNOX_TOKEN_MODEL
+This is the variable used in the swappable dependency of the `AuthToken` model

 ## SECURE_HASH_ALGORITHM
 This is a reference to the class used to provide the hashing algorithm for